Cyber Safety

 Types Of Cybercrimes And Remedies

-If anyone accesses or assists someone else in accessing your device, or obtains data from it without your authorization or the authorization of the person in charge of it, then they may be punished under section 43 and/or section 66 of the IT Act.
-The act of scamming may be punishable under section 66D of the IT Act, sections 415 and/or section 416 of the IPC, where one may be punished with imprisonment for up to three years or fine or both.
-You may also seek compensation from an organization or company which possesses or handles your sensitive personal information, under section 43A of the IT Act, where you have suffered from misuse of such sensitive data due to the lack of security measures taken by them to protect this.
+With the popularity of the internet, instances of scamming and hacking has increased.
+Scamming is the act of misrepresentation to get sensitive information out of an individual (eg. bank details, private photos, etc.) and hacking refers to gaining unauthorised access to a system or computer.
+If anyone accesses or assists someone else in accessing your device, or obtains data from it without your authorisation or the authorisation of the person in charge of it, then they may be punished under section 43 and/or section 66 of the IT Act (Information Technology Act).
+The act of scamming may be punishable under section 66D of the IT Act, sections 308, 318, 319 of the Bharatiya Nyaya Sanhita (BNS), where one may be punished with imprisonment for up to seven years or fine or both.
+You may also seek compensation from an organisation or company which possesses or handles your sensitive personal information, under section 43A of the IT Act, where you have suffered from misuse of such sensitive data due to the lack of security measures taken by them to protect this.

 The same law applies to instances in which the explicit and indecent digital images being circulated are images of you, irrespective of whether they were obtained without your consent.
-Publishing and transmitting indecent images in the name revenge, retribution or vengeance, which is commonly referred to as revenge porn, falls in this category.
+Publishing and transmitting indecent images in the name of revenge, retribution or vengeance, which is commonly referred to as revenge porn, falls in this category.

 Where indecent images or videos of you are recorded or obtained, without your consent, then sections 43, 66 and/or 66E of the IT Act may apply, in addition to the above-mentioned sections.
-Moreover, any man who watches or captures images of a woman engaging in a private act, where she would usually not have expected anyone to observe her, will be imprisoned for a term which could extend to 7 years and be fined, under section 354C of the IPC.
+Moreover, any man who watches or captures images of a woman engaging in a private act, where she would usually not have expected anyone to observe her, will be imprisoned for a term which could extend to 7 years and be fined, under section 77 of the BNS.

 Reporting A Crime